 - Don’t get makeup too close to the lash line.

 - Don’t put any sharp or pointed objects near your eyes.

 - Try not to get makeup remover in your eyes and wash it off thoroughly.

 Is it safe to get my eyelids tattooed?

-Eyelid tattoos have the potential of being dangerous because of the tattoo’s closeness to the eyes.
-When you get an eyelid tattoo, ink is injected by a needle into the eyelid, puncturing the skin between 500-3000 times per minute.
-The needle could pierce the eye and cause blindness or other serious eye problems.
+Eyelid tattoos can be very dangerous because of the tattoo’s closeness to the eyes.
+When a person gets an eyelid tattoo, ink is injected by a needle into the eyelid, puncturing the skin between 500-3000 times per minute.
+Risks include infection, an allergic reaction to the ink, and the needle could pierce the eye and cause blindness or other serious eye problems.

 Is it safe to get my eyebrow pierced?

 Since the eyebrow is very close to the eyes, there are many possible risks to getting piercing in this area.
 Talk to a parent, guardian, or trusted adult.
 If you decide to get a piercing after doing your research and getting your parents’ permission as well as knowing the risks involved, make sure to go to an experienced piercer that uses sterile equipment.
 A piercing gun should never be used because it can damage tissue and cause infection.

 Can you get an STI in your eye?

 You could potentially get an STI in your eye if you or your partner touch an infected part of your genitals or anus and then touch or rub your eye(s) carrying bacteria to the eye.
 For example, if chlamydia infects the eye, it’s called chlamydial conjunctivitis and if gonorrhea infects the eye, it’s called gonococcal conjunctivitis.